Tyrosine-protein kinase SYK: SYK inhibition

 Given the central role of SYK in transmission of activating signals within B-cells, a suppression of this tyrosine kinase might aid in the treatment of B cell malignancies and autoimmune diseases.

 Syk inhibition has been proposed as a therapy for both lymphoma and chronic lymphocytic leukemia.
 Syk inhibitors are in clinical development, including cerdulatinib and entospletinib.
 Other inhibitors of B-cell receptor (BCR) signaling including ibrutinib (PCI-32765) which inhibits BTK, and idelalisib (PI3K inhibitor - CAL-101 / GS-1101) showed activity in the diseases as well.

 The orally active SYK inhibitor fostamatinib (R788) in the treatment of immune thrombocytopenia.

 The Syk inhibitor nilvadipine has been shown to regulate amyloid-β production and Tau phosphorylation and hence has been proposed as a treatment for Alzheimer's disease and has entered phase III clinical trials.

+The Syk inhibitor sovleplenib is currently in phase 3 trials for warm antibody autoimmune hemolytic anemia (WAIHA).

 Epithelial malignancies

 The role of Syk in epithelial malignancies is controversial.
-Several authors have suggested that abnormal Syk function facilitates transformation in Nasopharyngeal carcinoma and head and neck cancer while other authors have suggested a tumor suppressor role in breast and gastric cancer.
+Several authors have suggested that abnormal Syk function facilitates transformation in nasopharyngeal carcinoma and head and neck cancer while other authors have suggested a tumor suppressor role in breast and gastric cancer.

 Without Syk, the protein it makes, and genetic disruption in a panel of 55 genes thought also to be controlled by Syk, breast ductal carcinoma in situ (breast DCIS, which can become invasive), it is believed that the cancer has a markedly increased tendency to invade and metastasize.